OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:19

-I have given you authority to trample on snakes and scorpions and to overcome all the power of the enemy; nothing will harm you.
+I have given you authority to tread on snakes and scorpions and to overcome all the power of the enemy; nothing will harm you.

 ## Luke 10:20